mponce0/SystemTools/src-content/vim_commands.md

 `vi` or `vim` is a powerful, terminal-based editor.
-Widely used among programmers, sys.admins and power-users, offers the ability of achieving complex tasks all based on keyboard interations.
+Widely used among programmers, sys.admins and power-users, offers the ability of achieving complex tasks all based on keyboard interactions.

-For begginners it may offer a bit of a step learning curve.
+For beginners it may offer a bit of a steep learning curve.
 We compile here some of the most useful commands, as well as, some worth-reading references at the bottom of this document.